631: Chasten the Dragon Edition

 So he's suing them.

+And what could he possibly be suing them for?
+That's a great great question.
 And he swears the answer is somewhere in his vague, scaremongering bullshit.

 Quote, the Freedom for Religion Foundation are a group of radical atheists that continue to attack our students and teachers in the state of Oklahoma.
+Well, never again.

 These radical atheists can find somewhere else to go because we're not going to allow them to harass our students and teachers for freely expressing their religious beliefs.
+End quote.

-Now, since Ryan Walters brought up harassment of students, this seems like a great time to remind everybody that he's been called on to resign by, among others, GLAD, the Trevor Project, the Human Rights Campaign, and the NAACP because his rhetoric directly led to the harassment of a trans student in Oklahoma that was driven to suicide after an altercation about what bathroom they were using.
+Now, since Ryan Walters brought up harassment of students, this seems like a great time to remind everybody that he's been called on to resign by, among others, GLAAD, the Trevor Project, the Human Rights Campaign, and the NAACP because his rhetoric directly led to the harassment of a trans student in Oklahoma that was driven to suicide after an altercation about what bathroom they were using.

 Along with the harassment that non-religious and other non-Christian students must feel every fucking time the team chaplain urges them to accept Jesus Christ as their Lord and Savior, or they're asked to say amen at the end of the morning announcements.